CPERLTAR/Vence-API/README.md

 >**Warning**
 >
 > The "Datetime" column in the CSV file is written out as a string in UTC (Coordinated Universal Time) **Not in Local Time**.
-Please keep in mind that you will likely need to adjustment the "Datetime" column by setting a timezone when analyzing data.
+Please keep in mind that you will likely need to adjust the "Datetime" column by converting to a timezone when analyzing data.
 For example, Arizona is -7 hours relative to UTC, so all dates/times are adjusted to local time by subtracting 7 hours from the "Datetime" column.
-Also keep in mind how Daylight Savings Time might affect the dates/times "Datetime" column.
+Also keep in mind how Daylight Savings Time might affect the dates/times in the "Datetime" column.

 >**Note**
 >